drawbuildplay/blog/content/blog/diy-lawn-care-schedule.md

 ###### **Early March**

 Get your lawn ready for the spring by giving your lawn its first cut of the year.
-Always only cut 1/3 height of the grass blades at a time to avoid shocking the grass.
+Always only cut 1/3 of the height of the grass blades at a time to avoid shocking the grass.

 ###### **Mid - Late March**